GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/badcolumn.rst

 are bad in their entirety and that for rows 18 to 134, it is columns 3994 to 4002 that are affected.

-The format for the text version is "x1 x2 y1 y2".
-We add those boxes to a text file, then we use ``text2mask`` to convert that into an IRAF ``pl`` file which is required later on.  ``text2mask`` need to know the size of the output which must match the image we want to correct.
+The format for the text version of the mask is "x1 x2 y1 y2".
+We add those boxes to a text file, then we use ``text2mask`` to convert that into an IRAF ``pl`` file which is required later on.  ``text2mask`` needs to know the size of the output mask image and that must match the image we want to correct.
 In our case, that is 6218 by 742.
 You can get that information with ``fxhead``.

 ::